elandahl/elandahl.github.io/_posts/2018-1-30-Electronics-Minor.md

 ---
 layout: post
-title: Begin your Electronics Minor Spring Quarter with Intro to Digital Electronics
+title: Begin your Electronics Minor this Spring with Intro to Digital Electronics
 ---

 *No previous Physics or Electronics experience required*